grafana/pyroscope/docs/sources/configure-server/configure-disk-storage.md

 ## High disk utilization

-To avoid loosing the most recent data, Pyroscope will remove the oldest blocks  when it detects that the volume on which the data path is located is close to running out of disk.
+To avoid losing the most recent data, Pyroscope will remove the oldest blocks when it detects that the volume on which the data path is located is close to running out of disk.
 This high utilization mode will be active when:

-Less than 5% of the total size of the volume is available and that is also smaller then 10GiB.
+* less than 5% of the total size of the volume is available and
+* the available disk space smaller then 10GiB.

 The deletion will be logged like this: